Find Grad Schools

 Graduate Certificates in Medieval Studies

 A graduate certificate in medieval studies is offered at 15 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 16% were students from underrepresented racial-ethnic groups.
-Also, 5.3% of medieval studies graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 8% were from an underrepresented racial-ethnic group.
+Also, 16.7% of medieval studies graduates were international students.

 Education Levels of Medieval Studies Majors

-During the 2020-2021 academic year, 19 students earned their graduate certificate in medieval studies.
+During the most recent year for which data is available, 24 people earned their graduate certificate in medieval studies.
 This earns it the #207 spot on the list of the most popular graduate certificate programs in the nation.

 The following table shows the number of diplomas awarded in medieval studies at each degree level.